ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Introduction

 Despite rapid progress, \task evaluation still exhibits two fundamental bottlenecks. \textbf{First, prevailing benchmarks reduce the task to a retrieval slice, with little systematic evaluation of high-level planning and reasoning}~\citep{wei2025browsecompsimplechallengingbenchmark, zhou2025browsecompzhbenchmarkingwebbrowsing, phan2025humanitysexam, mialon2023gaiabenchmarkgeneralai}.
 Therefore, such evaluations do not faithfully reflect the capacity of an agent to solve complex problems.
 In particular, poor retrieval may be induced by an incorrect plan rather than shortcomings in the search process itself.
-Moreover, even when the correct evidence is retrieved, the model can still hallucinate, owing to limited semantic understanding and reasoning over long contexts, producing plausible yet incorrect conclusions. \textbf{Second, current evaluations exhibit limited capability in scientific domains.} existing \task benchmarks disproportionately emphasize general-purpose questions, leaving domain-specific and professional workloads, which is central to real DR use cases, underexplored~\citep{futuresearch2025deepresearchbenchevaluating, du2025deepresearchbenchcomprehensivebenchmark, java2025characterizingdeepresearchbenchmark}.
+Moreover, even when the correct evidence is retrieved, the model can still hallucinate, owing to limited semantic understanding and reasoning over long contexts, producing plausible yet incorrect conclusions. \textbf{Second, current evaluations demonstrate limited capability in academic domains.} Existing \task benchmarks disproportionately emphasize general-purpose questions while neglecting domain-specific and professional workloads, which are central to real-world scenarios~\citep{futuresearch2025deepresearchbenchevaluating, du2025deepresearchbenchcomprehensivebenchmark, java2025characterizingdeepresearchbenchmark}.